jebright45/Getting-And-Cleaning-Data-Course-Project/CodeBook.md

 - 'run_analysis.R'
 - 'tidydata.txt'

+The set of variables that were estimated from these signals are: mean(): Mean value and std(): Standard deviation.
 I chose the following features from the full set provided because each had to do with calculations of mean or std.
 The features that included the word "mean" that I excluded were the 7 Angle calculations that inlcuded previous mean calculations but did not compute means themselves:
 - subjectids
 -	activitycodes
 -	tBodyAcc.mean...X